-The heavy-metal foursome's self-titled LP debuted at No. 1 on the Billboard 200 and still reigns as the Nielsen Music era's top seller.
+The heavy-metal foursome's self-titled LP debuted at No. 1 on the Billboard 200 and still reigns as the MRC Data era's top seller.

-Twenty-five years ago, the Bay Area band's self-titled fifth album (often called "The Black Album" because of its cover) debuted at No. 1 on the Billboard 200 dated Aug.
-31, 1991, and went on to become the biggest-selling album — 16.4 million copies to date — since Nielsen Music (originally called SoundScan) began tracking point-of-sale purchases in 1991.
+The Bay Area band's self-titled fifth album (often called "The Black Album" because of its cover) debuted at No. 1 on the Billboard 200 dated Aug.
+31, 1991, and went on to become the biggest-selling album in the U.S. — 17.2 million copies to date — since MRC Data (originally called SoundScan) began tracking point-of-sale purchases in 1991.
 (Shania Twain's Come on Over ranks second with 15.7 million sold, followed by Alanis Morissette's Jagged Little Pill at 15.2 million.)

-"I think you file that one under 'mind f—,' " drummer Lars Ulrich of the achievement.
+"I think you file that one under 'mind f—,' " drummer Lars Ulrich marveled on Billboard's Pop Shop Podcast in 2016 of the achievement.
 "There are so many inherently bizarre things about that fact, I don't know where to begin."